chrsmj/pngnx23299/README.md

 `ansible-playbook -k -K -i TARGET, -t uninstall,splat playbook.yml`

-### Tag: gui

-Installs the FreePBX parts only:

-`ansible-playbook -k -K -i TARGET, -t gui playbook.yml`

 ### Tag: star

-Installs the Asterisk parts only:
+Installs only the Asterisk parts:

 `ansible-playbook -k -K -i TARGET, -t star playbook.yml`

-### Tag: firewall
+### Tag: uninstall

-Resets the firewall portions only:
+Removes most of the FreePBX parts:

-`ansible-playbook -k -K -i TARGET, -t firewall playbook.yml`
+`ansible-playbook -k -K -i TARGET, -t uninstall playbook.yml`

 ---

 #### Notices

+This role attempts to install only free software.
+You will need to explicitly pass command-line tags to install non-free software.

 *Various trademarks not owned by Penguin PBX Solutions are property of their respective owners and are descriptively used for commentary, identification purposes and trademark parody; and Penguin PBX Solutions claims no rights in these trademarks.
 No sponsorship from, endorsement by, approval of, or affiliation with any third parties is to be implied by the links and/or mentions on this site, as these links/mentions are simply fair use points of reference.*